-I don't personally have a dog, (YET!) but I imagine they're a HUGE part of your family, which is why I love when families choose to incorporate pets into their session.
+Our dog is a huge part of our family, which is why I love when families choose to incorporate pets into their session.
 Keep in mind that bringing a pet along often means that we’ll need to choose a pet friendly location.

 I recommend planning for your pet to be at the first part of your session and then either dropping them off or having a friend take them home (unless of course we're shooting in your home, then the pet stays.)
 We won’t use the pet in every single photo so it’s also nice to have a friend available to hold him or her in between shots.

 If you’re going to bring a pet, we recommend exercising your pet before the session and bringing your pets favorite toy or treats!
 Depending on your pet’s fur type, it might also be a good idea to groom them before the shoot.